The ultimate guide to split testing

 What are the benefits of split testing?

 Using PickFu to split test your ideas, it’s quick and easy to iterate new and improved versions of those ideas.
 The written comments help you understand how customers react.
 PickFu provides both quantitative data and qualitative feedback.

 The feedback you receive has the potential to pay for itself.
-As Manny Coats, CEO of Helium10 notes, “PickFu.com is where I go when I want to quickly split test Amazon product images to actual Amazon Prime customers, and know which images customers prefer, before I make my product listing live.
+As Manny Coats, CEO and founder of Helium 10 notes, “PickFu.com is where I go when I want to quickly split test Amazon product images to actual Amazon Prime customers, and know which images customers prefer, before I make my product listing live.
 I get results within one hour with detailed ‘reasons why’ they voted a certain way.
 This has the potential to save thousands of dollars in lost sales from choosing the wrong image.”

 In addition, PickFu can surface concerns of customers that you might not have foreseen.
 Author Mike Fishbein said, “I had a radical idea to use a 1970s-style motif for the [book] title and cover.”
 After brainstorming many ideas, he was most excited to title his book Pimp Your Book: How to Self-Publish a Bestseller on Amazon.
 “I thought it would add character and be attention-grabbing, [but] when I tested it on PickFu, I learned that readers found it unappealing and tacky.”

 PickFu is faster than other split testing alternatives.
 As technical product manager Isabella Patton said, “We chose PickFu because of the quality of the users and the speed at which we get results!
 Other online survey services take up to a week to complete, and we just don’t have that time… Since it takes less than 15 minutes to get the survey results, we were able to alter our designs immediately and re-test them.”